XOV-Action: Towards Generalizable Open-Vocabulary Action Recognition: Experiment Results

 \subsection{Experimental Setups}

 \textbf{Implementation Details:} For each video, our model takes $T=16$ frames of size $224\times 224$ as inputs.
 Following ViFiCLIP~\cite{DBLP:conf/cvpr/RasheedK0KK23}, we adopt temporal jitter, multi-scale random spatial crop and color jitter for augmentation during training.
 During test, we use one temporal clip composed of center-cropped frames for inference.
 Regarding the architecture of the video encoder, we adopt ViT-B/32 and ViT-B/16 initialized by CLIP image encoder for Kinetics150 and Kinetics400, respectively.
 For temporal modeling, we set the temporal receptive field of self-attention layers to 7 in the video encoder.
-We ask GPT-4~\cite{openai2023gpt4} to output 300 scene suffixes that are common in daily life, and randomly sample $N=50$ scene suffixes for our losses in each batch.
-The parameters are optimized using AdamW optimizer with a batch size of 512, a learning rate of 8e-6, a momentum of 0.9 and a weight decay of 1e-3.
-If not specified, we set the loss coefficients as $\lambda_{\text{scene}}=0.2$ and $\lambda_{\text{action}}=0.2$, the margin as $\delta=0.5$, and the temperature coefficient as $\tau=0.01$.
+By default, we learn {$C=10$} video elaboration modules in training, and select {$\hat{C}=3$} elaboration representations for each video for both training and inference.
+These video elaboration modules are instantiated using MLPs with residuals, and thus they are lightweight and have a negligible impact on computational efficiency.
+We ask GPT-4~\cite{openai2023gpt4} to output 300 scene suffixes that are common in daily life, and randomly sample $N=50$ scene suffixes for our proposed Scene-Aware Video-text Alignment in each batch.
+In addition, we ask GPT-4 to output {$M=10$} textual descriptions for each action category in each dataset.
+We freeze the text encoder during training and thus all text epresentations can be pre-computed before training.
+During inference, we set {$\lambda_{\text{e}}=0.4$} to obtain an ensembled scores for action classification.
+During training, network parameters are optimized using AdamW optimizer with a batch size of 512, a learning rate of 8e-6, a momentum of 0.9 and a weight decay of 1e-3.
+If not specified, we set the loss coefficients as {$\lambda_{\text{scene}}=0.2$, $\lambda_{\text{action}}=0.1$, $\lambda_{\text{eva}}=0.1$, the margin as $\delta=0.5$,} and the temperature coefficient as $\tau=0.01$.
 Following OpenVCLIP~\cite{DBLP:conf/icml/WengYLWJ23}, we adopt the SWA technique~\cite{DBLP:conf/uai/IzmailovPGVW18} for producing the final model.

-All experiments are conducted by PyTorch with 8 NVIDIA RTX 3090 GPUs.
+\textbf{Evaluation Protocol:} We adopt nine state-of-the-art open-vocabulary action recognition models, which have released their codes, to conduct model comparisons.
+To conduct solid comparisons, we carefully tune each model on Kinetics150/Kinetics400 based on the official code, and report the best generalizable open-vocabulary action recognition performance for each model.
+For a fair comparison, we adopt consistent backbones and same training recipes for all models (\eg, epoch number), and we use one temporal clip during inference.